cloudant-labs/slate/source/includes/api/_sharding.md

 ####	`R` arguments

 The `R` argument can be used for single document lookups.
-When you set `r`, it defines the number of responses the coordinator will wait to receive before responding to the client.
+When you set `r` value, it defines the number of responses the coordinator will wait to receive before responding to the client.
 The responses come from the nodes hosting the shard replicas.

-Setting `R` to 1 can improve throughput because the coordinator can respond more quickly.
+The coordinator can respond more quickly if you set `R` to 1.
 The default setting for `R` is 2.
 Most replicas use this setting.
 If a replica is higher or lower than 3, the default for `R` changes appropriately.

 ####	`W` arguments

 The `W` argument can be specified on single document write requests.
 Like the `r` argument, `w` affects the number of responses the coordinator will wait to receive before it replies to the client.
 Keep in mind that `W` does not affect the write behavior in any way.

-Setting `W` as 1 can improve response times to the client, but the coordinator is still issuing all three write requests within the database.
-(One to each replica that holds the document.)
+Setting `W` to 1 can improve response times to the client, but the coordinator is still issuing all three write requests within the database.
+For example, one write request is sent to each replica that holds the document.
 The default setting for `w` is 2.
 You can set a higher `w` value since `w` lets the client receive notifications when additional replicas are updated with the new document.
 Since `w` does not change the write behavior, it cannot change the database consistency properties for that request.